Sectarian violence in Iraq: Sectarian violence following the U.S. invasion

 Being dissatisfied with the Occupation of Iraq by the Multi-National Force, an insurgency arose from the summer of 2003 onwards.
 This insurgency was most intense in the Sunni provinces because the Sunni community felt marginalized by both the Coalition forces and the newly Shi'i-dominated government.
 Since many Sunnis viewed their demise from power as coherent with the Shi'i rise to power, this insurgency came to adopt a sectarian nature as well.
 Especially with the rise of Al-Qaeda in Iraq, attacks on Shi'i places and people became more common.
 Other prominent sectarian groups on the Sunni side were the Islamic Army in Iraq and the 1920 Revolution Brigades.
+Minorities such as Shia Turkmen, Feyli Kurds, and Shabaks were also targeted by Sunni Islamists.

 Until the start of 2005 these sectarian attacks were hardly responded to by the Shi'ite population.
 Only the Badr Organisation was accused of perpetrating retaliatory attacks on former regime officials and prominent Ba'ath members.
 With the January 2005 elections, however, members of the Badr Corps infiltrated the security forces and started retaliatory actions against the Sunni population.
 It was at this moment that the Mahdi Army, under leadership of Muqtada al-Sadr, came to be involved in sectarian cleansing as well.
 These retaliatory attacks led to a cycle of violence which flooded the country in 2006 and 2007.

 With the February 2006 al-Askari mosque bombing in Samarra, the violence escalated into a civil war which lasted from 2006 until the start of 2008.
 In this war, sectarian militias engaged in sectarian cleansing activities.
 Although exact numbers of casualties are uncertain, it is estimated that more than 20,000 civilians were killed in 2006 alone.
 By the start of 2008, tens of thousands of Iraqi civilians had been killed with about 4 million being displaced.
 Especially, the capital of Baghdad was hard hit as the city came to be rearranged on a sectarian basis.
 Former mixed neighbourhoods came to be ruled by sectarian militias who drove out everyone with another sectarian affiliation.
 Besides sectarian killings by death squads, the violence also included kidnappings for ransom payments and torture in secret detention centres ran by militias.